millJosh/it3038c-scripts/Lab7/README.md

 for versions 3.4 and later

-Numpy should be up and running and you should be able to run my script, make sure everytime to try to use Numpy always do:
+Numpy should be up and running now and you should be able to run my script

-#### import numpy as np

-at the top of your code it makes it a lot easier
+### How to run my code

+When you take a look at the file their will be comments that tell you what each section does and how you can use it yourself so
+I would recommend you read those comments and try things for yourself at the bottom of the script or if you want see the output go to the directory you download it too and run:

+#### python Lab7.py